District Resources

 What forms are needed for an alternative?

 Our office needs transcripts showing a Bachelor’s degree, an official request from the district and an Alt.
 Program Permit Form.
-Pathway 5 also needs an Agreement Statement and Plan for Supervision.
-These forms are linked below:
+If obtaining an applicant is obtaining an alternative and has not held a teaching certificate in the past, they will need this form:

 How can my district utilize this certification path?